 - Local laws about free expression and privacy

-- Oath’s business and product plans for entry into the market.
+- Verizon Media’s business and product plans for entry into the market.

 - The existing and potential benefits of the Internet to the citizens of the relevant region or country.

-Based upon what we learn, we identify potential human rights risks and opportunities that could arise from Oath’s products and operations.
+Based upon what we learn, we identify potential human rights risks and opportunities that could arise from Verizon Media’s products and operations.
 We then make recommendations to avoid or mitigate those risks, and to protect our users, and promote human rights with our products and on our platforms.

 As part of the HRIA process we also consult with a variety of local and regional experts, including GNI participants, government agencies, human rights organizations, academics, journalists, and other experts.